Click on the dropdown button to translate.

 Romans 10:4 “For Christ is the end of the law for righteousness to everyone who believes.”

-Many Christians have been taught that the Gospel of the NEW Testament, replaced the Law of the OLD Testament.
+Many Christians have been taught that the Gospel of the New Testament, replaced the Law of the Old Testament.
 “We are now living under grace,” they say, “and it is no longer necessary to consider the Ten Commandments, or to be burdened with works of the law.”

-MANY HAVE TAUGHT THAT THE JEWS WERE SAVED BY WORKS.
+THEY WERE NOT SAVED BY WORKS.

 Romans 3:20 “Therefore by the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin.”